IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 Verbs have a **valence**, which is how many arguments they take.
 In J, there are only two options: **monadic** (unary, one argument) and **dyadic** (binary, two arguments).
-This is because the syntax only allows for a verb to take up to two arguments &mdash; one to the left, and one to the right.
+This is because the syntax only allows for a verb to take up to two arguments&mdash;one to the left, and one to the right.
 J does not have function calls with brackets like other languages.
 Everything is either prefix or infix, based on its valence.